Höfn: Culture

 A cultural highlight of the town is the annual Humarhátíð /is/ (a lobster festival) held on the first weekend of July.
 During the summer season, the Glacier Exhibition is held in the old supermarket building.
-Hafnarkirkja /is/ is a modern protestant church for 200 persons which was inaugurated on 28 July 1966.
+Hafnarkirkja /is/ is a modern protestant church for 200 persons was inaugurated on 28 July 1966.
 Kirkja heilagrar fjölskyldu og heilags Jean-Marie Vianney is a small modern Roman Catholic church which was inaugurated on 7 September 2013.

 Höfn contains several museums, including an exhibition about Vatnajökull National Park in Gamlabúð /is/ which has a variety of displays on the geology, ecology and history of the glacier.
 Listasafn Svavars Guðnasonar /is/ is a museum of art which was inaugurated in the town hall in 2011.

 Gamlabúð ("Old Shop") is one of the oldest houses in Höfn still being used.
 It has served at least three purposes and has been moved around southeast Iceland.
 First it was a trade center in Papós and then it was a store in Höfn.
 Most recently it has been moved again and now it serves as an information center.
 Originally called "Krambúðin" /is/, meaning "The Mercantile Store", in a short time it had managed to become one of the main trade centers for the people of southeast Iceland, as there were few other settlements in the area.
-Just about everything available in these parts of Iceland was sold here.
-Farmers were the main group of people making purchases, so naturally it sold mostly tools and such things that farmers needed on daily basis.
+Just about everything available in these parts of Iceland were sold here.
+Farmers were the main group of people making purchases, so naturally it sold mostly tools and things that farmers needed on a daily basis.
 In 1897 it was moved to the harbor of Höfn and stayed there for 80 years.
 The house was the main trade post for the citizens of Höfn from 1937-1977, but when the town began to develop and modernize, the shop had neither a place at the harbor or in the town so it changed and moved, this time to Sílavík /is/ on the outskirts of town.
 The municipality decided to move it again in 2012, back to the harbour of Höfn.
 This was done with the blessing of The Cultural Heritage Agency of Iceland which oversees the conservation of historical buildings.
 It now serves as an information and visitor centre for Vatnajökull National Park.